 Where to buy

 Hardware stores and garden centers are likely bets to find parts or whole kits for rain barrels.
-Nonprofit organizations often sell them, including Bridging the Gap and Habitat for Humanity’s ReStore in the Kansas City metro area.
+Online sources carry rain barrels as well.